Chart Color Schemes

 Caboolture has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 70 projects that could impact the region.
-Notable ones include Moreton Bay Regional Council Caboolture Hub, Caboolture Sports Complex Upgrade, Central Springs, and Centenary Lakes Regional Playground.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 64 projects likely impacting the region.
+Notable ones include Moreton Bay Regional Council's Caboolture Hub, Caboolture Sports Complex Upgrade, Central Springs project, and Centenary Lakes Regional Playground.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.